adamchainz/pytest-is-running/README.rst

 ----

-**Testing a Django project?**
+**Working on a Django project?**
-Check out my book `Speed Up Your Django Tests <https://gumroad.com/l/suydt>`__ which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book `Boost Your Django DX <https://adamchainz.gumroad.com/l/byddx>`__ which covers many ways to improve your development experience.
+I created pytest-is-running whilst working on the book!

 ----